mindspore-ai/docs/tutorials/training/source_en/advanced_use/dump_in_graph_mode.md

 - Synchronous mode takes up more memory than asynchronous mode, but it is easier to use.
 - Generally, for small and medium-sized networks (such as ResNet), it is recommended to use the synchronous dump mode first.
 When the network does not occupy much memory, please use synchronous dump first.If an error of insufficient device memory occurs after enabling synchronous dump, please use asynchronous dump in the next section.
 - When Dump is enabled on Ascend, the operator to Dump will automatically close memory reuse.
-- Synchronous Dump supports the graphics mode both on GPU and Ascend, and currently does not support PyNative mode.
+- Synchronous Dump supports the graphics mode both on Ascend, GPU and CPU, and currently does not support PyNative mode.
 - Asynchronous Dump only supports graph mode on Ascend, not PyNative mode.
 Memory reuse will not be turned off when asynchronous dump is enabled.

 ## Synchronous Dump